 The Central Intelligence Agency is headed by the Director of the CIA (D/CIA), nominated by the President of the United States, and appointed after Senate confirmation.

-Many past CIA directors have held public and government offices before joining the CIA and were eventually nominated to the highest position in the agency.
-Two of the former CIA directors (after G.W Bush administration) were retired U.S military generals, and one D/CIA was a career intelligence analyst with the CIA.
+Many past CIA directors held public and government offices before joining the CIA and were eventually nominated to the agency’s highest position.
+Two of the former CIA directors (after the G.W.
+Bush administration) were retired U.S military generals, and one D/CIA was a career intelligence analyst with the CIA.